kvsnsaravind/IR/README.md

 •	Store the topics alongside tweets in the Solr index for filtering.

 e.
 Web Application:
-•	Develop a Django-based web application: o	A search bar for querying indexed tweets. o	Filters for language, sentiment, and topics. o	A visualization dashboard to display statistics (e.g., tweet sentiment distribution, trending topics).
+•	Developed a Django-based web application: o	A search bar for querying indexed tweets. o	Filters for language, sentiment, and topics. o	A visualization dashboard to display statistics (e.g., tweet sentiment distribution, trending topics).